nikic/nikic.github.com/_posts/2012-03-16-Understanding-PHPs-internal-function-definitions.markdown

     int   haystack_len;

 The first line declares `needle` as being a pointer to a `zval`.
 A `zval` is PHP's internal representation of an arbitrary PHP value.
-How exactly it looks like will be subject of the next post.
+How exactly it looks will be the subject of the next post.

 The second line declares `haystack` as a pointer to a character.
 At this point you'll have to remember that in C, arrays are represented by pointers to their first value.
 I.e. the `haystack` will point to the first character of the